sourcegraph/about/blogposts/gophercon-2019-detecting-incompatible-api-changes.md

 Greetings, fellow Gophers!
 I’m Jonathan Amsterdam, and I work on the Go team at Google.
 Today I’d like to talk about how to detect incompatible changes in the API of your Go code.

 A few months ago, I was faced with a problem.
 I was responsible for maintaining a large set of packages, many of which consisted of generated code.
-I wanted to make sure that breaking changes weren’t being introduced, but it wasn’t feasible for me to check all the code by hand.
+I wanted to make sure that breaking changes weren't being introduced, but it wasn’t feasible for me to check all the code by hand.

 And I realized, even when it seems feasible to check compatibility by hand, it’s easy to make mistakes.